Medstock Non Stick Pads 4X4 100 Review

 Total cost of ownership

-The case runs $29.50 and feeds a multi-cabinet program for a full audit cycle; the hidden costs are tape โ budget a roll per cabinet alongside the pads โ and shelf rotation, since any sterile product ages.
+The case runs the listed price and feeds a multi-cabinet program for a full audit cycle; the hidden costs are tape โ budget a roll per cabinet alongside the pads โ and shelf rotation, since any sterile product ages.
 Facilities should pull oldest-first from central supply and fold pad reorders into the same quarterly line as their first aid kit refills.
 Single-kit buyers flip the math: the smaller Med Pride pad box costs more per pad but wastes none.

 Final verdict: the case-quantity backbone of the dressing slot